 - A Confederate monument under construction in southeast Texas is generating controversy.
 The Beaumont Enterprise reports: "Despite community concerns about the city of Orange's image, motorists entering Texas from Louisiana on Interstate 10 will be greeted by 32 waving flags representing Texas regiments of the Confederate army as soon as the flagpoles are erected.
 The Confederate monument ... is nearing completion, despite earlier attempts to prevent construction.
 The free speech rights of Sons of Confederate Veterans trumps the disgust of many citizens."

 - Commenter Patricia Carson Clarke points out: “The University of Texas at Arlington used to have the Rebels as a mascot.
 The Rebels were changed to the Mavericks in 1971.
 The students had voted to become Aardvarks.”
 When the Rebels were the school’s mascot, “Dixie became the unofficial fight song,” Gerald Saxon, a history professor at the school, told the Star-Telegram.
 “The whole issue of the Confederacy was ingrained in the school.”
 Past mascots for the school also included the Grubbworms, the Blue Riders, and now the Mavericks.
 Students voted to change the mascot’s name from Sam Maverick to Blaze the Maverick in 2007.

 According to the Texas Tribune, there are 28 state public schools named after Confederate leaders Lee, Jefferson Davis, Stonewall Jackson and Albert Sidney Johnston.

 Vocativ did a similar analysis nationwide and found at least 188 public charter schools were named after prominent Confederates.
 The two analyses did not look into lesser-known Confederate leaders.

-Author's note: UT Arlington once had a Confederate mascot until 1971.
+Editor's note: UT Arlington once had a Confederate mascot until 1971.
 This post was updated to reflect that.